zilti/clojurefx/README.md

   (fx button :text "Hide the window" :listen {:onAction (fn [_] (run-now (.hide stg)))})
   ```

 * And you can do it for child elements.
 Use the key `content` or `children` (equivalent).
 The value of this key must be a datastructure a function given to `swap-content!` would return.
-(Does not work yet)

 ### Modifying
 #### Child elements